Part 1: Introduction

 This video tutorial is talking about how to program obstacle avoidance robot with mBot in mBlock.

-Assemble the led face plate according to below illustrations.
-Then plug the face plate into port 1 of mCore.
+Assemble the led face plate, then plug the face plate into port 1 of mCore.

 Make sure you have done things below: